buildbot/buildbot/master/docs/developer/www-base-app.rst

 AngularJS strong points are:

-* A very powerful `MVC system <https://docs.angularjs.org/guide/concepts>`_ allowing automatic update of the UI, when data changes
+* A very powerful `MVC system <https://docs.angularjs.org/guide/concepts>`_ allowing automatic update of the UI when data changes
 * A `Testing Framework and philosophy <https://docs.angularjs.org/guide/dev_guide.e2e-testing>`_
 * A `deferred system <https://docs.angularjs.org/api/ng.$q>`_ similar to the one from Twisted
 * A `fast growing community and ecosystem <https://www.madewithangular.com/>`_

-On top of Angular we use nodeJS tools to ease development
+On top of Angular, we use nodeJS tools to ease development:

-* webpack build system, seamlessly build the app, can watch files for modification, rebuild and reload browser in dev mode.
+* webpack build system, seamlessly build the app, watch files for modification, rebuild and reload browser in dev mode.
   In production mode, the build system minifies html, css and js, so that the final app is only 3 files to download (+img)
 * `pug template language  (aka jade) <https://pugjs.org/>`_, adds syntax sugar and readability to angular html templates
-* `Bootstrap <https://getbootstrap.com/>`_ is a CSS library providing know good basis for our styles
+* `Bootstrap <https://getbootstrap.com/>`_ is a CSS library providing known good basis for our styles
 * `Font Awesome <http://fortawesome.github.com/Font-Awesome/>`_ is a coherent and large icon library

-Additionally the following npm modules are loaded by webpack and available to plugins:
+Additionally the following npm modules are loaded by webpack and are available to plugins:

 * `@uirouter/angularjs <https://www.npmjs.com/package/@uirouter/angularjs>`_
 * `angular-animate <https://www.npmjs.com/package/angular-animate>`_